mulka/ploverwiki/Stenography-Primer.md

 ### What is stenography?

-Stenography is a form of shorthand typing done on a special machine.
+Stenography is a form of shorthand typing, usually done on a special machine (although with Plover, you can use computer keyboard that has [n-key rollover](https://en.wikipedia.org/wiki/Rollover_(key))).
 It was invented in early 1900s.

 Real-time machine stenography is a code translation system that lets users enter words and syllables by pressing multiple keys simultaneously in a chord, which is then instantly translated into English text.